A 2024 Guide to Penghu Islands, Taiwan’s Offshore Paradise

 Penghu (澎湖) is a collection of islands in the Taiwan Strait between Taiwan and China.
 It is also called the Penghu Islands, Penghu Archipelago, and Pescadores Islands.
 Penghu County is one of Taiwan’s 13 counties and is made up of around 90 islands.

 Penghu is an incredibly special place.
-Consider this list of fun things to do in Penghu: a months-long fireworks festival, more temples per capital than any county in Taiwan (including the country’s oldest!), the best beaches in Taiwan, traditional houses made of coral, volcanic basalt columns, heart-shaped fish weirs, snorkelling in fields of lavender coral, windsurfing, island hoping, and so much more.
+Consider this list of fun things to do in Penghu: a months-long fireworks festival, more temples per capital than any county in Taiwan (including the country’s oldest!), the best beaches in Taiwan, traditional houses made of coral, volcanic basalt columns, heart-shaped fish weirs, snorkelling in fields of lavender coral, windsurfing and other water activities, island hoping, and so much more.
 Penghu also has a uniquely dry, windswept landscape with cacti that are used to make delicious ice cream.

 I’ve been to Penghu three times: with my wife, with my sister, and with my kids and Taiwanese family.
 It is one of my absolute favorite places in Taiwan and my top choice when it comes to the offshore islands of Taiwan.